gtauzin/kedro-dagster/README.md

    kedro dagster dev
    ```

-## How do I use Kedro?
+## How do I use Kedro-Dagster?

 The [Kedro-Dagster documentation](https://gtauzin.github.io/kedro-dagster/) will be available soon, stay tuned!

 ## Can I contribute?

 Yes!
 We welcome all kinds of contributions.
-Check out our [guide to contributing to Kedro](https://github.com/kedro-org/kedro/wiki/Contribute-to-Kedro).
+Check out our [guide to contributing]([https://github.com/kedro-org/kedro/wiki/Contribute-to-Kedro](https://github.com/gtauzin/kedro-dagster/blob/main/CONTRIBUTING.md).

 ## Where can I learn more?

-There is a growing community around the Kedro project.
-We encourage you to ask and answer technical questions on the Kedro [Slack](https://slack.kedro.org/) and bookmark the [Linen archive of past discussions](https://linen-slack.kedro.org/).
+There is a growing community around the Kedro project and we encourage you to become part of it.
+To ask and answer technical questions on the Kedro [Slack](https://slack.kedro.org/) and bookmark the [Linen archive of past discussions](https://linen-slack.kedro.org/).
+For questions related specifically to Kedro-Dagster, you can also open a [discussion](https://github.com/gtauzin/kedro-dagster/discussions).

 ## License